 HR’s Hidden Risk: Why It’s Time to Clean Up Your Employee Data

-HR teams manage some of the most sensitive data in the organization—from Social Security numbers to performance histories and retirement plan elections.
-This information powers everything from payroll to succession planning.
+HR teams manage some of the most sensitive data in the organization.
+From Social Security numbers to performance histories and retirement plan elections, this information powers everything from payroll to succession planning.

-3 Reasons to Prioritize Data Cleanup
+3 Reasons to Prioritize Data Hygiene

 1. Lower Privacy and Security Risk